- Transference of title/ownership to the lessee

 - Purchase option

-- Lease term and the remaining economic life of the asset
+- Lease term for major part of the remaining economic life of the asset

-- Present value vs fair value of the asset
+- Present value represents “substantially all” of the fair value of the asset

 - Asset specialization